Make the best senior care decision

-The first step in affording independent living is fully anticipating its costs.
+The first step in affording independent living is fully anticipating independent living costs.
 The median cost of independent living rings in at $2,630 per month, according to data insights from A Place for Mom.[01]
-However, this range can vary widely based on a community’s location, size, and amenities.
-As with other senior care types, independent living costs peak in major metropolitan areas.
+However, costs can vary widely based on a community’s location, size, and amenities.
+As with other senior living communities, independent living costs peak in major metropolitan areas.

 Seniors can better understand whether a community fits their budget by asking some key questions: